JayO-1/system-design-101/README.md

         * We could denormalize video data, storing all video information in the index
             * This makes searches more network efficient, as we can use the search results to immediately play the video
             * This will also make writes/edits more expensive, as we will need to update both the inverted index and our DBs.
 The size of a given posting will also reduce the number of terms we can store on a given node
-            * However, this is tolerable if it makes our read latency lower
+            * However, this is tolerable if it makes our read latency lower.
+Read latency is more important here, so we'll go with this option
         * Popular search terms will probably need to be partitioned further to fit them across more nodes

 <p align="center">